zerasul/mdbook_en/5env-config/env-config.md

 At the time of creating our graphics, with programs like GIMP, they are not very usable; for that reason other programs are used to be able to create the Sprites or the necessary patterns for our game.

-To do this, we use programs like Aseprite which is a program that will allow us to create in a simple way, our sprites and their animations.
+To do this, we use programs like Aseprite which is a program that will allow us to create, in a simple way, our sprites and their animations.

 Also, it will also allow us to manage the color palette for our graphics.
 So we will be able to see every moment, the colors that we are using to create our graphics.